karolosk/codehub_no_sql_software/index.md

 ## MongoDB
 MongoDB is a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas

+### Cloud

+It is recommended to setup an account in Atlas and create a free tier cluster there.
+The process is straight forward but you can find some details here.

 ### Windows
 - Go to https://www.mongodb.com/try/download/community?tck=docs_server and pick your platform and package.
 Get the current versions (At this time 4.4.1)
 This link will provide direct download for Windos msi package for V4.4.4.1: https://fastdl.mongodb.org/windows/mongodb-windows-x86_64-4.4.1-signed.msi